neogcamp/mockBee/website/docs/api/introduction.md

 # Introduction

-APIs are the heart of **mockBee**; and best part is you necessarily need to write them in order to use them!
+APIs are the heart of **mockBee**; and best part is you don't necessarily need to write them in order to use them!

 In the industry, **frontend developers** are given the API endpoints and are expected to build the UI, mingle with Data and do request-response with the APIs.